 I was in Montreal for four years trying to complete my graduate degree in physiology.
 It was difficult and I didn't do very well.
 Many of my projects didn't take off and I didn't get much data.
 As a result, I was thoroughly stressed.
-This lead to me becoming mentally ill.
+This led to me becoming mentally ill.
 I eventually withdrew from my graduate program.
 Gradually, I lost interest in biomedical research altogether.

 Later, a new love entered my life.
 It was art.
 I started visiting local galleries to view art that was on display.
 I even began to do some art of my own, working with pastels.
 Art brought me joy and pleasure.
 It was the one thing that brought me out of my depression.

 In 2015, I began to take up digital photography as another art form.
 I had taken photography in high school and really loved it.
 I thought I would also enjoy it now.
 Consequently, I brought a new but basic DSLR camera in December 2015.
-It didn't take me too long to get use to my new camera.
-I instantly loved taking photographs, of flowers and other plants, and architecture.
+It didn't take me too long to get used to my new camera.
+I instantly loved taking photographs of flowers and other plants, as well as architecture.
 I loved that I could appreciate them later on my computer.
 Photography became my new passion.

-Last week, I saw a photo of a sculpture on TV or on my computer I can't remember.
+Last week, I saw a photo of a sculpture on TV (or on my computer, I can't remember).
 I was immediately inspired to do a photo essay on the sculptures in Kingston, Ontario, where I live.
-This allowed me to do two thing that I love, art and photography.
+This allowed me to do two things that I love, art and photography.

 On a Friday morning, I took my camera with a 50mm f/1.8 lens to capture the wonderful art that was in Kingston.
 Please join me in this photographic tour of the sculptures of Kingston, Ontario.